Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/grid/utils/index.rst

    ..
        !! processed by numpydoc !!

-.. py:function:: plot(sim, base=None, plot_pcc_voltage=True, plot_w=False, t_span=None)
+.. py:function:: plot(res, base, t_span = None, latex = False, plot_pcc_voltage = True)

-   Plot example figures of grid converter simulations.
+   Plot example figures.

-   :param sim: Should contain the simulated data.
+   :param res: Should contain the simulated data.
-   :type sim: Simulation
+   :type res: SimulationResults
    :param base: Base values for scaling the waveforms.
-If not given, plots the figures
+If not given, the waveforms are plotted
                 in SI units.
    :type base: BaseValues, optional
-   :param plot_pcc_voltage: If True, the phase voltage waveforms are plotted at the point of common
-                            coupling (PCC).
-Otherwise, the grid voltage waveforms are plotted.
-The default is True.
-   :type plot_pcc_voltage: bool, optional
-   :param plot_w: If True, plot the grid frequency.
-Otherwise, plot the phase angle.
-The
-                  default is False.
-   :type plot_w: bool, optional
    :param t_span: Time span.
-The default is (0, sim.ctrl.ref.t[-1]).
+If not given, the whole simulation time is plotted.
    :type t_span: 2-tuple, optional
+   :param plot_pcc_voltage: If True, plot the phase voltage waveforms at the point of common coupling (PCC).
+                            Otherwise, plot the grid voltage waveforms, defaults to True.
+   :type plot_pcc_voltage: bool, optional